michaeldymock25/quality-of-evidence/README.md

 ## Outline

-This repository contains the data and code necessary to replicate the analysis for the Dymock et. al. manuscript entitled *What is the quality of evidence informing vaccine policy recommendations in Australia?.
+This repository contains the data and code necessary to replicate the analysis for the Dymock et. al. manuscript entitled *What is the quality of evidence informing vaccine policy recommendations in Australia?*.

 ## Details